 According to their November 2021 report, the overall customer satisfaction in the U.S. is 73.7.

 A recent Zendesk survey showed that 50% of customers prioritized customer experience over anything else.
 Furthermore, half of them highlighted that they would switch to a competitor after a single instance of a bad experience.
+(Other research points out numbers as high as 61%!)
 Moreover, around 80% would jump ship after more than one bad experience.

 Remember, customer satisfaction is only one of many metrics to measure your business’s success.

 If you have a satisfied customer base but are not making any money, you will eventually fail as a business.

 So what are the other parts that help you provide the complete picture of your customer experience?